This grain-free Tabbouleh-Style Turmeric Cauliflower Salad is a nutritional powerhouse that makes a nice, colorful side dish. It’s easy to make, too.

 - 1 teaspoon ground turmeric

-- 3 large bunches fresh parsley (1 cup after mincing)
+- 3 bunches fresh parsley 1 cup after mincing

-- 2 large bunches fresh mint (1/2 cup after mincing)
+- 2 bunches fresh mint 1/2 cup after mincing

 - Grate the cauliflower in the food processor or with a cheese grater until it is the consistency of rice.

 - Heat the coconut oil in a large skillet over medium heat then add the cauliflower and turmeric.
-Cook, occasionally stirring, for 3 minutes or until softened but not limp.
-Remove from heat and let cool to room temperature.
+Cook, occasionally stirring, for 3 to 5 minutes until softened but not limp.
+Remove from heat and let cool for 30 minutes to reach room temperature.

-- Mince the tomatoes, cucumbers, onion, parsley, and mint.
+- Meanwhile, mince the tomatoes, cucumbers, onion, parsley, and mint.